Variational Method

 Let’s try this for

-\[\begin{split} \begin{aligned} H & =-J \sum_{\langle i, j\rangle} \sigma_{i} \sigma_{j}, \\ H_{g} & =-g \sum_{i}^{N} \sigma_{i}, \quad \text { "Mean field " } \end{aligned} \end{split}\]
+\[\begin{split} \begin{aligned} H & =-J \sum_{\langle i, j\rangle} \sigma_{i} \sigma_{j}, \\ H_{g} & =-g \sum_{i}^{N} \sigma_{i}, \quad \text { "Mean field ansatz", where g="Mean Field". } \end{aligned} \end{split}\]

 We need to compute \(Z_{g},\left\langle H_{g}\right\rangle_{g},\langle H\rangle_{g}\)

-\[\begin{split} \begin{aligned} & Z_{g}=\left(e^{\beta g}+e^{-\beta g}\right)^{N}=[2 \cosh (\beta g)]^{N}\equiv z_g^N \\ & F_{g}=-\frac{1}{\beta} N \ln[2 \cosh (\beta g)] \\ & \left\langle H_{g}\right\rangle=-g\left \langle \sum_{i} \sigma_{i}\right\rangle_{g} \end{aligned} \end{split}\]
+\[\begin{split} \begin{aligned} & Z_{g}=\left(e^{\beta g}+e^{-\beta g}\right)^{N}=[2 \cosh (\beta g)]^{N}\equiv z_g^N \\ & F_{g}=-\frac{1}{\beta} N \ln[2 \cosh (\beta g)] \\ & \left\langle H_{g}\right\rangle_g=-g\left \langle \sum_{i} \sigma_{i}\right\rangle_{g} \end{aligned} \end{split}\]

 which depends on the mean magnetization \(m_g\) under the fictitious Hamiltonian,